-The Financial Services and Markets Act 2000 (UK) places an obligation on controllers and proposed controllers of Canaccord Genuity Limited to obtain the approval of the Financial Services Authority before becoming a controller or increasing the level of control held (in certain circumstances).
+The Financial Services and Markets Act 2000 (UK) places an obligation on controllers and proposed controllers of Canaccord Genuity Limited and other subsidiaries of the Company which are regulated by the Financial Conduct Authority to obtain the approval of the Financial Conduct Authority before becoming a controller or increasing the level of control held (in certain circumstances).
 Failure to obtain approval is an offence under section 191(3) of the Financial Services and Markets Act 2000 (UK).
-A "controller" in the context of Canaccord Genuity Limited is a person who (along with his or her associates) holds 10% or more of the shares in the Company or is able to exercise significant influence over the management of the Company through his or her shareholding in the Company.
+A "controller" in the context of Canaccord Genuity Limited and the other subsidiaries of the Company is a person who (along with his or her associates) holds 10% or more of the shares in the Company or is able to exercise significant influence over the management of the Company through his or her shareholding in the Company.
 Similar obligations and offences exist under the laws of Hong Kong, Singapore and Jersey and Guernsey in the Channel Islands in relation to the subsidiaries of the Company which are regulated by the securities and futures regulatory authorities in those jurisdictions.